 And what developed was the first thing I’d ever had that looked somewhat like a “life plan”.

 (Not counting, of course, the sort of teenage stupidity that originally got me to Spain.
-I guess we could summarize that plan as “move to Europe, meet girls, be a poet, die young”.
-But calling it a plan is a bit of an exaggeration.)
+I guess we could summarize that plan as “move to Europe, meet girls, be poet, die young”.
+It was a vague idea… calling it a plan would be a bit of an exaggeration.)